AnthonyCxx/Notes-and-Writeups/C++/Memory Management/Smart Pointers and RAII.md

 Smart pointers are essentially a class that acts as a thin wrapper around a raw (normal) pointer; the wrapper allocates dynamic memory in their constructor and deallocates it in their destructor.
 By binding the dynamically-allocated (heap) memory to the pointer that's allocated on the stack, you entirely avoid the problem of memory leak.
 This is why C++'s approach to memory management is so effective — is entirely nullifies the need for a garbage collector by not creating any garbage in the first place.
 As an added bonus, smart pointers also eliminate the problem of dangling pointers.

-As a (cultural?) note, the debate between raw vs smart pointers is one of those hills that people have pretty strong opinions on as a by-project of the near-religous stances people have on how you should write C++ code and whether or not it's ok to use "non-modern" features like raw pointers.
-Honestly, I think that using raw pointers is fine as long as you are careful, especially since smart pointers may lead to less-efficient code.
+As a (cultural?) note, the debate between raw vs smart pointers is one of those hills that people have pretty strong opinions on as a by-project of the near-religous stances people have on how you should write C++ code and whether or not it's ok to use "non-modern" features like raw pointers and C-style arrays.
+Honestly, I think that using raw pointers is fine as long as you are careful, especially since smart pointers may lead to less efficient code.
 Don't believe me?
 Watch Chandler Carruth's “[There Are No Zero-cost Abstractions](https://www.youtube.com/watch?v=rHIkrotSwcc)”.

 ---